TriDni/Munin2Canopsis/README.md

     --munin-path       root path of munin RRD (default : /var/lib/munin/) --help or help     show this

 You can test "postMan.pl", normally it will print a big JSON STRING object.
+If you don't want to send all datas, you can use domain filter : it allows to send only datas for setted domain, munin-node (like "localdomain").

 On the local server, edit head variable (RabbitMQ connection informations and the connector name like "Munin - remote server").